Automotive battery: Physical format

 Batteries are grouped by physical size, type and placement of the terminals, and mounting style.
+Battery Council International (BCI) group size specifies a battery's physical dimensions, such as length, width, and height.
+These groups are determined by the organization.

 Amp hours (Ah)

 Ampere hours (Ah or A·h) is a unit related to the energy storage capacity of the battery.
 This rating is required by law in Europe.

-The ampere hour rating is generally defined as the product of (the current a battery can provide for 20 hours at a constant rate, at 80 degrees F (26.6 °C), while the voltage drops to a cut-off of 10.5 volts) times 20 hours.
-In theory, at 80 degrees F, a 100 Ah battery should be able to continuously provide 5 amps for 20 hours while maintaining a voltage of at least 10.5 volts.
-It is important to realize that the relationship between the Ah capacity and the discharge rate is not linear; as the discharge rate is increased, the capacity decreases.
-A battery with a 100Ah rating generally will not be able to maintain a voltage above 10.5 volts for 10 hours while being discharged at constant rate of 10 amps.
+The ampere hour rating is generally defined as the product of (the current a battery can provide for 20 hours at a constant rate, at 80 °F (26.6 °C), while the voltage drops to a cut-off of 10.5 volts) times 20 hours.
+In theory, at 80 °F, a 100 Ah battery should be able to continuously provide 5 amps for 20 hours while maintaining a voltage of at least 10.5 volts.
+The relationship between the Ah capacity and the discharge rate is not linear; as the discharge rate is increased, the capacity decreases.
+A battery with a 100 Ah rating generally will not be able to maintain a voltage above 10.5 volts for 10 hours while being discharged at constant rate of 10 amps.
 Capacity also decreases with temperature.